Erodotos/Hyperledger-Fabric-Network/README.md

 $ export PATH=$GOPATH/bin:$GOROOT/bin:$PATH
 ```

-All the above environment will be set for your current session only. **To make it permanent add above commands in ~/.profile (~/.bashrc) file.**
+All the above environment will be set for your current session only. **To make it permanent** add the above commands in ~/.profile (~/.bashrc) file.

 #### Install Node.js